sclorg/s2i-nodejs-container/README.md

-NodeJS Docker images
+NodeJS container images
 ====================

-This repository contains the source for building various versions of the Node.JS application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
+This repository contains the source for building various versions of the Node.JS application as a reproducible container image using [source-to-image](https://github.com/openshift/source-to-image).
 Users can choose between RHEL and CentOS based builder images.
 The resulting image can be run using [Docker](http://docker.io).